Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Warrawee has 16 operational public transport stops offering a mix of train and bus services.
+Warrawee has 16 active public transport stops offering a mix of train and bus services.
 These stops are served by 15 different routes, collectively facilitating 4,171 weekly passenger trips.
-Residents enjoy good transport accessibility, with an average distance of 207 meters to the nearest stop.
-As predominantly residential, most residents commute outward, primarily by car (83%), followed by train (12%).
-The area has an average vehicle ownership of 1.5 per dwelling, surpassing the regional norm.
-According to the 2021 Census, 65.4% of residents work from home, potentially due to COVID-19 conditions.
+The area's transport accessibility is deemed good, with residents typically residing 207 meters from the nearest stop.
+Primarily residential, most Warrawee residents commute outward, predominantly by car (83%), followed by train (12%).
+On average, there are 1.5 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, a high 65.4% of residents work from home, potentially due to COVID-19 conditions.

 Across all routes, service frequency averages 595 trips daily, equating to roughly 260 weekly trips per individual stop.